hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl_logging_configuration.html.markdown

 -> **Note:** When logging from a WAFv2 Web ACL to a CloudWatch Log Group the WAFv2 service attempts to create/update a generic Log Resource Policy with a name `AWSWAF-LOGS`.
-If there are a large number of Web ACLs, or the account frequently creates and destroys Web ACLs this policy will hit the max policy size and this resource type will fail to be created (more details can be found in [this issue](https://github.com/hashicorp/terraform-provider-aws/issues/25296)).
+If there are a large number of Web ACLs, or the account frequently creates and destroys Web ACLs, this policy will hit the max policy size and this resource type will fail to be created (more details can be found in [this issue](https://github.com/hashicorp/terraform-provider-aws/issues/25296)).
 To avoid this happening, a specific resource policy can be managed.
 See [CloudWatch Log Group](#with-cloudwatch-log-group-and-managed-cloudwatch-log-resource-policy) example below.